HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 There are 17,861 cases of unrecognised values, with the most frequent error being omitting it completely; while the most common invalid as values are `other` and `stylesheet` (the correct value is `style`).

 {{ figure_markup(
-  caption="Pages incorrectly used as='stylesheet' instead of 'style'", content="1,114",
+  caption='Pages incorrectly used as="stylesheet" instead of "style"', content="1,114",
   classes="big-number",
   sheets_gid="1681733418",